 Triarchy is run by Adam and Ania Taubenfligel who after realizing that it takes approximately 2900 gallons of water to make one pair of traditional cotton jeans (that’s equivalent to 10,977 one-litre water bottles) they decided to do better.

 In their search for the greenest manufacturing options, they uprooted production to Mexico City, where the factory they now work with uses 85% recycled water.
 This is achieved through a system in which natural bacteria consume the indigo dye before re-introducing it to the wash process again and again.

 The denim is made from a Tencel Cotton blend, which is a processed wood fibre made from the eucalyptus tree.
 Not only is the energy used to grow, produce and manufacture Tencel 100% renewable, it also uses 85% less water than cotton to grow and process.

-All their zippers and buttons are made of nickel-free recycled sheet metal in a factory with a closed loop water system which uses technology designed to conserve water by 80%.
+All their zippers and buttons are made of nickel-free recycled sheet metal in a factory with a closed-loop water system that uses technology designed to conserve water by 80%.